-- 18.4.1 Insurance intermediaries should be subject to governance requirements.
-An insurance intermediary's governance framework may vary, depending upon the nature and scale of the intermediary and the complexity of its business, and may be subject to general company law.
-The requirements may therefore differ between different intermediary organisations.
-However, the minimum governance requirements for each intermediary should be sufficient to provide for sound and prudent management of the business and to support the fair treatment of customers. - 18.4.2 Good governance may be promoted by the supervisor, as well as other authorities, professional bodies and SROs, by publishing guidance (for example, a Code of Practice) for insurance intermediaries on their obligations in respect of governance-related matters.
-Guidance that may help intermediaries meet governance requirements may include matters such as: - ensuring that those responsible for the intermediary organisation's governance have the competence and integrity to fulfil their respective roles; - ensuring appropriate standards for conduct of business; - ensuring there is regular monitoring of consumer outcomes; - ensuring that the making of key decisions is subject to sufficient discussion at Board level or with key persons in control functions as appropriate; - ensuring adequate human resources to conduct the business: - ensuring an appropriate level of internal controls of the business;
+- An insurance intermediary's governance framework may vary, depending upon the nature and scale of the intermediary and the complexity of its business, and may be subject to general company law.
+However, each intermediary's governance framework should be sufficient to provide for sound and prudent management of the business and to support the fair treatment of customers. - In setting relevant governance requirements the supervisor should consider the application of such requirements to sole traders and small businesses operating as insurance intermediaries.
+Such requirements for sole traders and small businesses will differ from those for larger entities.
+Key areas where requirements may vary include internal controls, segregation of duties, and compliance functions.
+Regardless, the supervisor should be satisfied that a sound level of governance is achieved and that there are no unacceptable risks, with the overriding objective that customers are appropriately protected. - 18.4.3 Good governance may be promoted by the supervisor, as well as other authorities, professional bodies and SROs, by publishing guidance (for example, a Code of Practice) for insurance intermediaries on their obligations in respect of governance-related matters.
+Guidance that may help intermediaries meet governance requirements may include matters such as: - ensuring that those responsible for the intermediary organisation's governance have the competence and integrity to fulfil their respective roles; - ensuring appropriate standards for conduct of business; - ensuring there is regular monitoring of consumer outcomes;

-- maintaining adequate files and records and ensuring their availability for inspection; - maintaining appropriate controls over outsourced functions; and - compliance with all relevant legislation, including noninsurance legislation such as in respect of anti-money laundering, fraud, etc. - 18.4.3 In setting governance requirements the supervisor should consider the application of such requirements to sole traders and small entities operating as insurance intermediaries.
-Expectations on governance requirements for sole traders and small businesses will differ to those expected of larger entities.
-Key areas where requirements may vary include internal controls, segregation of duties, compliance functions and maintaining training and competence requirements.
-Regardless,, the supervisor should be satisfied that a sound level of governance is achieved and that there are no unacceptable risks, with the overriding objective that customers are appropriately protected. - 18.4.4 Relevant to governance, intermediaries are required to establish and implement policies and procedures on the fair treatment of customers that are an integral part of their business culture (see Standard 19.2). - 18.4.5 The governance of an insurer's direct sales staff is the responsibility of the insurer, and the governance of insurers is the subject of ICP 7 Corporate Governance.
-Although ICP 7 is otherwise not directly applicable to intermediaries, it may be a useful source of information for intermediary supervisors. - 18.5 The supervisor requires insurance intermediaries to disclose to customers, at a minimum: - the terms and conditions of business between themselves and the customer: - the relationship they have with the insurers with whom they deal; and - information on the basis on which they are remunerated where a potential conflict of interest exists. - 18.5.1 In addition to disclosing matters relating to intermediaries themselves, intermediaries are required to disclose information on insurance products offered to customers (see Standards 19.5 and 19.6). - 18.5.2 In setting disclosure requirements, the supervisor may take into account that there are differences in: - the nature of different insurance products; - the level of sophistication of different customers; and the way in which different types of insurance are transacted (for example, differences between commercial and personal (retail) lines).
+- ensuring that the making of key decisions is subject to sufficient discussion at Board level or with key persons in control functions as appropriate; - ensuring adequate human resources to conduct the business; - ensuring an appropriate level of internal controls of the business; - ensuring appropriate disciplinary policies and procedures for wrongdoing are in place; - maintaining adequate files and records and ensuring their availability for inspection; - maintaining appropriate controls over outsourced functions; and - compliance with all relevant legislation, including noninsurance legislation such as in respect of anti-money laundering, fraud, etc. - 18.4.4 Relevant to governance, intermediaries are required to establish and implement policies and procedures on the fair treatment of customers that are an integral part of their business culture (see Standard 19.2). - 18.4.5 The governance of an insurer's direct sales staff is the responsibility of the insurer, and the governance of insurers is the subject of ICP 7 Corporate Governance.
+Although ICP 7 is otherwise not directly applicable to intermediaries, it may be a useful source of information for intermediary supervisors. - 18.5 The supervisor requires insurance intermediaries to disclose to customers, at a minimum: - the terms and conditions of business between themselves and the customer; - · the relationship they have with the insurers with whom they deal; and - information on the basis on which they are remunerated where a potential conflict of interest exists. - 18.5.1 In addition to disclosing matters relating to intermediaries themselves, intermediaries are required to disclose information on insurance products offered to customers (see Standards 19.5 and 19.6). - 18.5.2 In setting disclosure requirements, the supervisor may take into account that there are differences in: - the nature of different insurance products; - the level of sophistication of different customers; and the way in which different types of insurance are transacted (for example, differences between commercial and personal (retail) lines).